Natanz Nuclear Facility: Acknowledgement, operations and expansion

-In 2010, an Iranian announcement confirmed by the IAEA stated that the PFEP had begun to enrich uranium hexafluoride (UF6) to 20%.
-Starting in July of that year, Iran has been feeding UF6 into two interconnected IR-1 cascades of 164 centrifuges each, in the production hall.
-As of May 2013, Iran had produced 177.8 kg of UF6 enriched up to 20% in the PFEP.
-This development heightened concerns over a potential nuclear breakout, as a large stockpile of Uranium enriched to 20% would cut the time it takes to produce weapons-grade uranium by more than half.
-In April 2021 Iran began enriching UF6 to 60% at the PFEP, using IR-4 and IR-6 centrifuges.
+In 2010, an Iranian announcement confirmed by the IAEA stated that the PFEP had begun to enrich uranium hexafluoride (UF_{6}) to 20%.
+Starting in July of that year, Iran has been feeding UF_{6} into two interconnected IR-1 cascades of 164 centrifuges each, in the production hall.
+As of May 2013, Iran had produced 177.8 kg of UF_{6} enriched up to 20% in the PFEP.
+This development heightened concerns over a potential nuclear breakout, as a large stockpile of uranium enriched to 20% would cut the time needed to produce weapons-grade uranium by more than half.
+In April 2021 Iran began enriching UF_{6} to 60% at the PFEP, using IR-4 and IR-6 centrifuges.

-In January 2013, Fereydoun Abbasi from the Atomic Energy Organization of Iran said: "five percent uranium enrichment is continuing at Natanz, and we will continue 20 percent enrichment at Fordo and Natanz to meet our needs".
+In January 2013, Fereydoun Abbasi from the Atomic Energy Organization of Iran said: "five percent uranium enrichment is continuing at Natanz, and we will continue 20 percent enrichment at Fordow and Natanz to meet our needs".

 Daily inspection by the IAEA of the Natanz site was agreed as part of the nuclear enrichment reduction agreement made with the P5+1 countries in November 2013.

 In July 2020, the Atomic Energy Organization of Iran released photos of a building, presumed to be a centrifuge assembly facility, after a recent explosion.
 An unnamed Middle Eastern intelligence official later claimed that damage to the facility was caused by an explosive device.

 In October 2020, the Center for Nonproliferation Studies released satellite images acknowledging that Iran had begun the construction of an underground plant near its nuclear facility at Natanz.
 The International Atomic Energy Agency described this as the first steps toward building an advanced centrifuge assembly plant.

-In November 2020, the IAEA reported that Iran had started feeding uranium hexafluoride (UF6) into a newly installed underground cascade of 174 advanced IR-2m centrifuges at Natanz, which the JCPOA did not permit.
+In November 2020, the IAEA reported that Iran had started feeding UF_{6} into a newly installed underground cascade of 174 advanced IR-2m centrifuges at Natanz, which the JCPOA did not permit.
 In December 2020, the IAEA reported that Tehran "holds more than 12 times the amount of enriched uranium" permitted under the JCPOA, and that "work has also begun on the construction of new underground facilities close to Natanz, its main enrichment facility".